MA/MS in English Requirements

 Master's Degree Plan Option(s)

-Students with a literature and writing specialization in the masters in English Degree and American Studies Degree can receive the MS or MA by pursuing one of two options:
+Students with a literature and writing specialization in the master's degree in English can receive the MS or MA by pursuing one of two options:

-- The Plan B option requires the production of a paper or creative work of art and is expected to reflect equivalent scholarship standards as a thesis.
+- The Plan B option requires the production of a three-credit paper or creative work and is expected to reflect equivalent scholarship standards as a thesis.

-In both seminars and independent study with faculty, Literature and Writing students consider literary and nonliterary texts, learning not only how to interpret such texts, but also how to produce them.
-The course of study thus includes both theory and practice: students take part in the reading and the writing of literature, criticism, essays, and arguments.
+In both seminars and workshops with faculty, Literature and Writing students consider literary and nonliterary texts, learning not only how to interpret such texts, but also how to produce them.
+The course of study thus includes both theory and practice: students take part in the reading and the writing of poetry, fiction, creative non-fiction, criticism, essays, and arguments.

-Although most of their courses will be completed within the Literature and Writing curriculum, students may also pursue their interests by taking some courses in the department's other master's programs (American Studies, Folklore, and Technical Writing), as well as doctoral courses in the Theory and Practice of Professional Communication PhD program.
+Although most of their courses will be completed within the Literature and Writing curriculum, students may also pursue their interests by taking some courses in the department's other master's programs (American Studies, Folklore, and Technical Communication).
 Permission of the Director of Graduate Studies in English is required.
 Coursework may include some online courses; however, Literature and Writing is an on-campus specialization and may not be completed by taking only online classes.